Orly to Charles de Gaulle: Every Way to Cross Paris Between Flights (2026 Guide)

 The Case for Booking a Private Transfer with Top Paris Transfer

-If you're travelling with more than one bag, more than one person, or less than three hours between flights, the maths and the stress both point the same direction.
+When you are travelling with one or more bags, one or more people, or when the time between flights is less than three hours, both the calculations and the stress lead in the same direction.

-For a family of four, four separate RER tickets plus the Orlyval add-on adds up quickly — and a €€ private transfer, priced per vehicle rather than per head, often ends up cheaper overall once you count everyone's fare.
-You also skip the risk entirely: no missed connection at Antony, no wrong platform at CDG's confusing Terminal 1 versus Terminal 2 stations.
+For a group of four, the total cost of four individual RER tickets together with the Orlyval add-on can add up rapidly – and a €€ private transfer, which is charged per vehicle rather than per person, usually ends up being the cheaper option when you take everyone's fares into account.
+You also eliminate the risk altogether: there is no possibility of missing your connection at Antony and no chance of getting on the wrong platform at the confusing stations that differ between CDG's Terminal 1 and Terminal 2.

-Top Paris Transfer tracks your inbound flight, so if you land late at Orly, your driver is still there — waiting at your specific terminal with a name board, not stuck on a schedule built around an on-time arrival.
-Pricing is fixed before you travel, agreed regardless of how the A1 behaves that afternoon.
-Child seats, extra luggage space, and 24/7 availability come standard, which matters given RER B doesn't run all night.
+Top Paris Transfer monitors your incoming flight, so if you arrive late at Orly, your driver will still be waiting for you at your terminal with a name board, rather than being tied to a schedule that assumes on-time arrival.
+The prices are set before you travel and remain the same no matter how the A1 operates that afternoon.
+Child seats, additional luggage space, and 24/7 availability are included as standard features, since the RER B does not operate all night.

-A realistic scenario: a family of four lands at Orly 4 midday, connecting to a CDG flight in three hours.
-Between immigration, baggage claim, and the walk to Orlyval, an hour's already gone.
-A private transfer collects them at the terminal, and even with A1 traffic near Le Bourget, they're checking in at CDG with buffer to spare — something the RER B change at Antony, with two suitcases and a car seat, would have made considerably tighter.
+A realistic situation would be a family of four arriving at Orly 4 at midday and then connecting to a flight to CDG three hours later.
+With immigration, baggage claim and the walk to Orlyval taking up an hour, that hour is now gone.
+A private transfer picks them up at the terminal, and even though there is A1 traffic near Le Bourget, they still manage to check in at CDG with some buffer time left—something that would have been much more difficult if they had had to change trains at Antony using two suitcases and a car seat.

-👉 Book your private transfer from Orly to Charles de Gaulle with Top Paris Transfer — fixed price, driver waiting at your Orly terminal.
+👉 Book a private transfer from Orly to Charles de Gaulle with Top Paris Transfer — at a fixed price and with the driver waiting for you at your Orly terminal.

 When to Travel: Traffic & Timing on This Route

-Morning (7–9:30am): Périphérique and A1 both carry heavy commuter traffic into Paris and towards Roissy.
-Expect the upper end of the 90-minute range by road.
+From morning until 9.30 a.m. the Périphérique and the A1 have a heavy volume of commuter traffic heading into Paris and towards Roissy; by road the journey should take about the upper end of the 90-minute range.

-Midday: The calmest window for driving this route — often the closest you'll get to the 45-minute best case.
+Midday: This is the most peaceful time for driving this route — usually the nearest you'll come to the 45-minute best-case scenario.

-Evening (4:30–7:30pm): Traffic builds again, particularly on the A1 approach to CDG and through Saint-Denis.
-Public transport becomes relatively more competitive during this window since it isn't affected by road congestion.
+In the evening (from 4.30 to 7.30 p.m.): Traffic increases once more, especially on the A1 road as it approaches CDG and as it passes through Saint-Denis.
+Public transport becomes more competitive at this time since it is not affected by road congestion.

 What This Route Really Costs (Including the Costs Nobody Mentions)

-For a typical group of two or more with luggage, the real-cost verdict usually favours a private transfer once you weigh in the ticket-buying friction, the platform-to-platform walking, and the risk of a delay costing you a missed connection.
+For a group of two or more people who have luggage, the actual cost usually makes private transfers the better choice when you take into account the trouble of buying the tickets, the walking between platforms, and the risk of a delay causing you to miss your connection.

 Mistakes to Avoid on the Orly → CDG Journey